haskellfoundation/HaskellSchool/en/lessons/basics/control-structures.md

 #### Catching Non-Exhaustive Guards

-If you compile with `-Wall` or use `:set -Wall` in GHCi, the compiler will give you a warning about non-exhaustive guards
+If you compile with `-Wall` or use `:set -Wall` in GHCi, the compiler will give you a warning about non-exhaustive guards:

 ```console?lang=haskell&prompt=ghci>,ghci|
 *Main> :set -Wall